-Freddie Mac's Primary Mortgage Market Survey shows that interest rates for a 30-year mortgage have hovered around 4%.
+Freddie Mac's Primary Mortgage Market Survey shows that interest rates for a 30-year mortgage hovered close to 4.0% in 2017.
 Most experts predict that rates will rise over the next 12 months.
-The Mortgage Bankers Association, Fannie Mae, Freddie Mac and the National Association of Realtors are in unison, projecting that rates will increase by this time next year.
+The Mortgage Bankers Association, Fannie Mae, Freddie Mac, and the National Association of Realtors are in unison, projecting that rates will increase by nearly a full percentage point by this time next year.